FL4AU/FL4AU/index.md

 - Web chair: [Dr Xueping Peng](https://profiles.uts.edu.au/Xueping.Peng){:target="_blank"}, University of Technology Sydney (UTS), Australia.

-#### Invited talks (TBD)
+#### Invited talks

-We will invite leading academic and industry practioner to present their vision on federated learning.
+There will be five invite leading academic and industry practioners to present their vision on federated learning.

 #### Call for presentation